-BMS4S is versatile battery management system that can be used in many different configurations.
+BMS4S is versatile battery management system, especially designed for boats, that can be used in many different configurations.
 It is designed to supervise four LiFePO4 cells and automatically control that they are kept within specified boundaries.
 It can be used with default configuration straight out of the box, but can also easily be changed and used in a completely different setup.
 There are few limitations built into it.

-You will find a description on how to install the BMS4S in chapter "Installation", with more details on exactly how to connect all wires in chapter "Equipment connection description".
+You will find a description on how to install the BMS4S in chapter "Short step-by-step basic installation", with more details on exactly how to connect all wires in chapter "Connection of more equipment and some more details".
 After installation you should test that it is working as expected.
 This is described in chapter "Testing".